w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 2.2 Enough Time to Non-Web Documents and Software

-In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not required for conformance to WCAG.
+In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
 Guideline 2.2 applies directly as written.

 ##### timing-adjustable